splunk/observability-workshop/docs/synthetics/api.md

 # Lab Overview

+The API Check provides a flexible way to check the functionality and performance of API endpoints.
+The shift toward API-first development has magnified the necessity to monitor the back-end services that provide your core front-end functionality.
+Whether you're interested in testing the multi-step API interactions or you want to gain visibility into the performance of your endpoints, the API Check can help you accomplish your goals.

 ## Create a Global Variable

 View the global variable that we'll use to perform our API check.
 Click on **Global Variables** under **Admin Tools**.
 View the global variable that we'll use to make the spotify API transaction